shai987/find_my_friend/README.md

 ## Installation

-In this project you need to install:
+In this project you need to run:

 ### `frontend`
 ```bash